josuebasurto/Ingress-Cleaner/README.md

 ## Contribution List ##

 * [Flamur Kasa](ttps://github.com/FKasa) and Co-Author of adittional features!

+---

+### Considerations ###

-I'm not responsible for any use of this script.
+* I'm not responsible for any use of this script.
-This script is given as is.
+* This script is given as is.
-You can use it, modify it and change it for any purpose.
+* You can use it, modify it and change it for any purpose.